wer-kle/refineDLC/README.md

 # refineDLC: Advanced Post-Processing Pipeline for DeepLabCut Outputs

 ## Overview
-**RefineDLC** is a comprehensive, modular, and user-friendly pipeline designed to process raw DeepLabCut coordinate outputs.
-The pipeline cleans, filters, and interpolates the data to remove noise and false positives, delivering datasets that are ready for kinematic analysis.

-The package comprises four main scripts:
-- **clean_coordinates.py**: Inverts y-coordinates, removes zero-value rows, excludes specified body parts, and supports single-file or batch-directory processing.
-- **likelihood_filter.py**: Filters out data points with low likelihood scores.
-- **position_filter.py**: Removes frames exhibiting physiologically improbable positional changes.
-- **interpolate.py**: Interpolates missing data points using a variety of methods.
+**RefineDLC** is a modular, command-line toolkit that processes raw DeepLabCut coordinate outputs through four standalone Python scripts.
+Each script supports both single-file and batch-directory modes, enabling scalable pipelines for kinematic data cleaning, filtering, and interpolation.

 ## Features
-- **Modular Design:** Each processing step is implemented as a standalone script.
-- **Batch & Single-File Modes:** `clean_coordinates.py` can process one CSV or an entire directory of CSVs in one run.
-- **Command-Line Interface:** Each script accepts well-documented command-line arguments.
+- **Modular CLI Tools:** Clean, filter, and interpolate in separate, composable steps.
+- **Single-File & Batch Modes:** Glob all `.csv` in a folder or target one file.
-- **Logging & Error Handling:** Progress is logged and common errors are handled gracefully.
+- **Logging & Error Handling:** Informative logs at each step, with graceful fallbacks.
-- **Flexible Filtering:** Adjustable thresholds and methods allow the pipeline to be tailored to your dataset.
-- **Multiple Interpolation Options:** Choose from several interpolation techniques depending on your needs.
+- **Flexible Thresholds & Methods:** Adjustable parameters for cleaning, likelihood filtering, movement thresholds, and interpolation methods.
+- **Directory Processing:** Automatic directory creation and filename preservation.

 ## Installation
-Ensure you have Python 3.10 or higher installed.
-It is recommended to use a virtual environment.
+Requires Python 3.10 or higher.
+A virtual environment is recommended.

 1. **Clone the repository:**
    ```bash